 - Green Card – If Adjustment of Status is approved, I-551 green card is mailed to the applicant.

-As of 2017, the average wait from filing of the adjustment of status application to the time of approval or denial is approximately five to six months.
+Prior to 2018, this timeline was much faster.
+Due to the new administration’s immigration focus, the timelines for all immigration processes have been extended greatly.
+As of 2018, the average wait from filing of the adjustment of status application to the time of approval or denial is approximately 7-10 months.
 The time period can be longer or shorter depending on each applicant’s particular circumstances.

 Some of the factors that can affect your timeline are: